Painting and decorating

 How can I tell if my painter is a registered contractor?

 Your painter is liable to remedy defects in painting work at no cost to you.
 If the painting work is part of your building contract then your builder will be responsible for the work carried out by the painter.
 If you are unhappy with the services provided, you should first discuss the matter with your painter.
-If you are unsatisfied with their initial response, you can put your complaint in writing by completing a ‘Notice of proposed complaint’ and give it to your painter at least 14 days before submitting a formal complaint to the Building Commission.
+If you are unsatisfied with their initial response, you can put your complaint in writing by completing a ‘Notice of proposed complaint’ and give it to your painter at least 14 days before submitting a formal complaint to Building and Energy.